dstackai/dstack/docs/blog/posts/multiple-clouds.md

 Using the dstack run command, you are now able to utilize options such as `--gpu`, `--memory`, `--env`, `--max-price`, and several [other arguments](../../docs/reference/cli/run.md) to override the profile settings.

+Lastly, the local backend is no longer supported.
+Now, you can run everything using only a cloud backend.

 The [documentation](../../docs/index.md) is updated to reflect the changes in the release.